mariebehzadi/presentations/Machine Learning/slides.md

 Deduction is the reverse of induction.
 If induction is going from the specific to the general, deduction is going from the general to the specific.

 Deduction is a top-down type of reasoning that seeks for all premises to be met before determining the conclusion, whereas induction is a bottom-up type of reasoning that uses available data as evidence for an outcome.

+Deductive learning uses the already available facts and information in order to give a valid conclusion.
+It uses a **top-down approach**.

+The one major thing to note is that in deductive learning, the results are certain i.e, it is either **yes or no**.

+If induction is going from the specific to the general, deduction is going from the general to the specific.

+---
+layout: image-center
+image: '/static/img/inductive-vs-deductive.png'
+imageWidth: '700'
+imageHeight: '950'
+---
+## Inductive vs Deductive
+#### inductive: From observation to conclusion.
+In my opinion, Inductive Learning is similar to data-driven learning.
+Most of popular ML algorithms are belong to this.

+#### deductive: From conclusion to observation.
+In my opinion, it is similar to expert systems.
+We give rules (conclusion) , and then get the answer ( observation)

 ---